 Light and Darkness Imagery in The Raven

-Among the many famous works of nineteenth century American writer Edgar Allen Poe, perhaps none is more well-known, analyzed, or celebrated than his 1845 work of narrative poetry, The Raven.
-Written from the first-person perspective, the poem tells the story of a nameless male narrator, as he laments the loss of his lover, a woman named Lenore.
-As the poem’s narrative unfolds, the narrator’s mental health gradually deteriorates as he is repeatedly visited by a talking raven, who never fails to remind him that the relationship between he and Lenore is “Nevermore.”
+Among the many famous works of the nineteenth-century American writer Edgar Allen Poe, perhaps none is more well-known, analyzed, or celebrated than his 1845 piece of narrative poetry, The Raven.
+The poem tells the story of a nameless narrator lamenting the loss of his lover, a woman named Lenore.
+As the poem’s narrative unfolds, the narrator’s mental health gradually deteriorates as he is repeatedly visited by a talking raven, who never fails to remind him: the relationship between him and Lenore is “Nevermore.”

-If one had to describe the tone of Poe’s corpus of work with a single adjective, dark would be an excellent choice.
+If one had to describe the tone of Poe’s corpus with a single adjective, dark would be an apt choice.
 And throughout The Raven, Poe uses the imagery of light and darkness to contrast the narrator’s experience of grief with his attempts to find relief.
-Darkness is especially prominent in this work, and is used to capture the narrator’s dejection and hopelessness.
+Darkness is especially prominent in this work and is used to capture the narrator’s dejection and hopelessness.

-But the narrator remains convinced he is not alone.
-He looks for his mysterious company outside his window.
-As he opens the shutter, he finds nothing but the wind.
-But then, a raven flies in from the open window.
-The bird is a symbol of the narrator’s anguish and grief.
-By being depicted as black, or “ebony” in color (43), the raven is meant to represent the haunting darkness engulfing the narrator’s thought life as he is reminded of the permanence of his loss.
+But the narrator remains convinced he is not alone: he looks for his mysterious company outside his window.
+As he opens the shutter, he finds nothing but the blowing wind.
+But then, a raven flies in the open window.
+This bird is a symbol of the narrator’s anguish and grief.
+By being depicted as black, or “ebony” in color (43), the raven is meant to represent the haunting darkness engulfing the narrator’s thought life, reminding him of the permanence of his loss.
 These reminders come in the form of one-word quips from the raven, reminding the narrator he will see his beloved “Nevermore.”
 The narrator briefly holds onto a hint of optimism that, as others had left him alone, this raven surely would, as well.
-To this, too, the bird replied, “Nevermore” (60).
+To this, too, the bird replies, “Nevermore” (60).

 Poe’s use of light and darkness imagery captures the feeling of all-consuming despair experienced by the narrator.
-The vivid pictures created in the mind’s eye by this imagery draws the reader in, and enables them to, in some sense, feel the weight of the narrator’s grief.
-By showing that even the small amount of light emitted by the lamp-light was a means of casting a dark, looming shadow of the raven, the reader is able to get a better sense of the utter futility of the narrator’s attempts to escape his inner-torment.
+The vivid pictures created in the mind’s eye by this imagery draws the reader in and enables them, in some sense, to feel the weight of the narrator’s grief.
+By showing that even the small amount of light emitted by the lamp-light was a means of casting a dark, looming shadow of the raven, the reader gets a sense of the utter futility of the narrator’s attempts to escape his inner-torment.